spacelephantlabs/AIPs/AIPS/aip-33.md

 The advantage of NFTs is that you cryptographically own a token.
 As a consequence, a transaction is valid only if sender is the token owner.

-In order to be able to handle NFTs, at least two new transactions must be defined (types `9` and `10`):
+In order to be able to handle NFTs, at three new transactions must be defined (types `9` and `10` and `11`).

+*Note*: types number are arbitrary choices.
+They'll be increased to prevent conflicts with future types released before nft transactions.

+### > Mint (type 11)

+The first thing to do to get a NFT is to create and broadcast a `mint` transaction.
+This transaction is responsible of writing on chain that a given wallet is the first owner of a token identified by a never used value.

+**Transaction dedicated parameters**
+- token id: a 32 characters string
+- *(optional)* a list of properties

 #### > Transfer (type 9)